Unless you actually play drums, it’s hard to imagine how important good drum thrones actually are.

 When you choose the best of the best, these are the biggest benefits you’ll get:

-- quieter movement – which means you won’t hear the annoying squeaks and pops you normally get with cheaper chairs.
+- Quieter Movement – which means you won’t hear the annoying squeaks and pops you normally get with cheaper chairs.
+This can be especially important in recording situations.

-- more stability – which means your playing could immediately show noticeably improvement, especially in your footwork.
+- More Stability – which means your footwork could immediately show noticeable improvement.

 Now…keep in mind that these 4 benefits apply to ALL the thrones we’re about to see right now.